$\mu$-GLANCE: A Novel Technique to Detect Chromatically and Achromatically Lensed Gravitational Wave Signals: Salient aspects of -GLANCE mu-GLANCE

-To look for both strong lensing and microlensing signatures present in GW data, we have developed \texttt{$\mu$-GLANCE}.
-This method makes both detection and characterization of the lensing signal from the GW data.
-We show a flowchart describing various parts of \texttt{$\mu$-GLANCE} in figure \ref{fig:0} and describe some the salient aspects of the method below: \begin{itemize} \item \texttt{$\mu$-GLANCE} follows a model independent microlensing search approach towards the data.
-Using Bayesian parameter estimation technique under a non-lensing hypothesis, the source parameters are constrained to obtain a best-fit strain.
-The best-fit strain is used to obtain the residual from the data.
-Cross-correlation is performed on the residuals to observe any non-zero deviation, which can be inferred as a microlensing signature present on the data. \item Lensing modulations can apply bias on the source parameter estimation.
-Therefore, to remove lensing biases, \texttt{$\mu$-GLANCE} performs a joint source properties and lens characteristics estimation.
-We construct a model to capture the microlensing amplification effects caused by an astrophysical object on the GW.
-Therefore, in contrary to strong lensing searches as in \texttt{GLANCE} \citep{Chakraborty:2024net}, the microlensing search is not completely unmodelled.
-We emphasize that the microlensing parameters show up in the joint distribution when there are microlensing modulation present at significant strength.
-If the modulations are weakly present, the joint source and lens parameter distribution may not be able to constraint the microlensing parameters correctly and in such cases, we depend on the residual cross-correlation signal to detect any microlensing-like signatures. \end{itemize}
+\item \textbf{Joint inference of source properties and lensing template properties - to remove WO microlensing biases:} WO microlensing modulations are frequency-dependent, often mimicking the effects of GW source properties such as spin, eccentricity, etc. Therefore, it can apply bias to the inference of the source properties.
+Therefore, to remove lensing biases, \texttt{$\mu$-GLANCE} performs a joint exploration of source properties and lensing template parameters.
+We construct a very generic model that captures the WO microlensing amplification effects caused by an astrophysical object on the GW.
+Therefore, in comparison to geometric-optics lensing searches as in \texttt{GLANCE} \citep{Chakraborty:2024net}, the WO microlensing search is not completely unmodelled.
+The WO microlensing parameters show up in the joint source and lensing template parameters' distributions when there are WO microlensing modulations present at significant strength.
+If the modulations are weakly present, the joint source and lensing template parameters distribution may not be able to constrain the WO microlensing parameters well, and in such cases, we solely rely on the residual cross-correlation signal to detect any WO microlensing-like signatures. \end{enumerate}

-Also, we need accurate waveform models to capture all features of the GW.
-For our current analysis use \texttt{IMRPhenomXPHM} \citep{Pratten:2020ceb} waveform model that incorporates eccentric, precessing black hole binary and calculates the waveform for higher modes starting from $(l,m) = (2,2) $ \footnote{We have considered the [(2, 2), (2, 1), (3, 3), (3, 2), (4, 4)] and the corresponding negative $m$-modes for the generation of the GW-signal.
-The inclusion of higher order modes, though marginal in GW data analysis, would have significant impact in the next detectors such as Cosmic Explorer \citep{Evans:2021gyd} and Einstein Telescope \citep{Maggiore:2019uih}. }.
-In future more accurate waveform model will be required to distinguish between effects arising from waveform mismatch and micro-lensing effects.
+These salient aspects of this method make it useful to detect lensing signals from different lensing scenarios, along with mitigating noise contaminations.
+By this technique, the presence of both WO and geometric-optics lensing signature can be measured from the data, along with distinguishing from unlensed events with a false alarm rate.
+A detailed discussion on this is presented in Sec. \ref{sec:8}.
+For the scenarios of only geometric-optics lensing and without WO effects (multiple-image system), the performance of this technique is shown by \citet{Chakraborty:2024net}.